AmirAgassi/dump.fun/README.md

 8. **Performance Tracking**:
    - The bot keeps track of overall performance, including initial and current balance.

-## Key Components

-- **WebSocket Listener**: Continuously listens for new transactions on the Solana blockchain.
-- **Transaction Parser**: Analyzes transaction data to identify new token launches.
-- **Smart Contract Interaction**: Interacts with the pump.fun smart contract to buy and sell tokens.

 ## Setup and Usage

 1. Clone the repository: